craftingcity/The-Known-World/Prenotes Aug 07 23.md

 ### Intro

-When last we left our heroes,
+When last we left our heroes, they had taken to the streets in search of clues that would lead them toward agents of Orcus.

 ### What does the World Know?